Key Takeaways

 Additional Options

-A long-term care rider is an option for both fixed and indexed annuity contracts.
+A long-term care rider is an option for both fixed and fixed index annuity contracts.
 There may be limitations, such as the number of years of care that this benefit will cover.

 Another option is to purchase an annuity contract that allows you to make large withdrawals from your initial premium if you need long-term care.